By: Marilyn L. Davis

 “Anyone and everyone taking a writing class know that the secret of good writing is to cut it back, pare it down, winnow, chop, hack, prune, and trim, remove every superfluous word, compress, compress, compress… Nick Hornby, The Polysyllabic Spree

-Yes, it’s humorous the way Hornby belabors the functions of editing, while accurately describing the purpose of editing and revising – getting rid of needless words.
-Besides the needless words, though, is the larger issue – the flow of your words.
+Yes, it’s humorous how Hornby belabors the functions of editing, while accurately describing the purpose of editing and revising – getting rid of needless words.
+Besides the unnecessary words, though, is the larger issue – the flow of your words.

 Syntax: Synonymous with Structure